-Intermittent fasting is known for having many health benefits, such as reducing the body’s insulation resistance, which helps control hunger and regulates blood sugar.
-This can lower the risk of Type 2 diabetes.
+Intermittent fasting is known for having many health benefits, such as reducing the body’s insulin resistance, which helps control hunger and regulates blood sugar.
+For those at risk, this can also help to lower the risk of Type 2 diabetes.

 Some worry that fasting might tire them out and dull their senses, but in fact, it can have an energising effect on the mind.
 Fans of fasting have said that it has increased their mental sharpness and clarity.

 Mistakes with intermittent fasting

 Harry says it’s important not to eat dinner too late – this can make you feel even more hungry the next morning.

 He says, “If you eat a big meal right before bed, your stomach does not have the chance to shrink overnight.
 It is busy digesting food as you sleep, and as your metabolism slows down overnight it digests slower – meaning this process takes longer.